Bo Hopkins: Personal life and death

+Hopkins had a two-year relationship with Gondola co-star Sondra Locke.
+They presented themselves as a couple on the game show Tattletales despite her existing marriage.
+Their episodes aired just days before she left for Arizona to start shooting The Outlaw Josey Wales.

 Hopkins was married to Sian Eleanor Green from 1989 until his death; they had a son in 1995.
 After six years of professional inactivity, Hopkins returned to acting, reading scripts, and was writing his autobiography.

-Death

-Hopkins died on May 28, 2022, after suffering a heart attack.
-He was 84 years old.
+Bo Hopkins died after suffering a heart attack on May 28, 2022, at the age of 84.